 - 1. Ensure the associate teacher and the university advisor have copies of all required practicum documents; communicate promptly, as necessary, to obtain additional copies from the B.Ed.
 Practicum Coordinator. - 2.
 Attend all days of the practicum at the assigned location, with accountability for any absence. - 3.
 Undertake thorough and effective planning and preparation for all practicum and classroom assignments; maintain appropriate documentation relating to lesson/unit plans, reflections, and evaluations. - 4.
 Use lesson planning techniques and methodologies learned in courses or the lesson plan format proposed by the associate teacher/university advisor.
 Associate teachers and university advisors expect to see appropriate knowledge and skills in this area (see appendix for examples). - 5.
 Employ appropriate classroom and behaviour management techniques. - 6.
 Utilize appropriate teaching approaches, educational technologies, and presentation skills and demonstrate the ability to establish a positive learning environment. - 7.
-Maintain written observations and reflections and make use of these to improve upon teaching practices. - 8.
+Maintain written observations and make use of these to improve upon teaching practices. - 8.
+Complete two (2) reflections in addition to the mid-self reflection.
+Format, content, and timeline for the reflections will be decided on with the University Advisor. - 9.
 Meet teaching and other expectations as outlined in these protocols.
 It is recognized that each practice teaching context is unique.
-It is recommended that the amount of whole class teaching undertaken by the preservice teacher should be mutually agreed upon by the associate teacher, the university advisor, and the preservice teacher. - 9.
-Establish and maintain professional, collegial working relationships with all teachers, school administrators, university faculty, university advisor, and other educational/school personnel. - 10.
-Demonstrate and model adaptability in dealing with the diverse social and learning needs of each student. - 11.
-Adhere to the established regional centre, conseil scolaire, or school procedures while consulting with school staff/administration about difficulties or matters of contention. - 12.
-Show evidence of self-reflection, self-monitoring, growth, and learning from program and practicum experiences by responding to constructive feedback from all educators in a respectful and positive manner. - 13.
-Abide by the Professional Code of Ethics of the Nova Scotia teachers Union. - 14.
+It is recommended that the amount of whole class teaching undertaken by the preservice teacher should be mutually agreed upon by the associate teacher, the university advisor, and the preservice teacher. - 10.
+Establish and maintain professional, collegial working relationships with all teachers, school administrators, university faculty, university advisor, and other educational/school personnel. - 11.
+Demonstrate and model adaptability in dealing with the diverse social and learning needs of each student. - 12.
+Adhere to the established regional centre, conseil scolaire, or school procedures while consulting with school staff/administration about difficulties or matters of contention. - 13.
+Show evidence of self-reflection, self-monitoring, growth, and learning from program and practicum experiences by responding to constructive feedback from all educators in a respectful and positive manner. - 14.
+Abide by the Professional Code of Ethics of the Nova Scotia teachers Union. - 15.
 Abide by the Professional Code of Conduct from the Nova Scotia Department of Education and Early Childhood Development.